VeldEnDuin/VeldEnDuin.github.io/_posts/en/2015-11-04-update-works-phaseIV.md

 {% include links.md %}

-As part of our [renovation project] [nieuw_project.en] 7 luxurious pitches are being constructed
+As part of our [renovation project] [nieuw_project.en] 7 luxurious pitches are being constructed.

 Meanwhile all concrete slabs are cast and we are convinced that the new pitches will meet your demands.

-You are welcome to come and have a look
+You are welcome to come and have a look.